ammrie/workshopNetLogo/docs/units/_unit01/unit00-02NetLogo.md

   caption: 'Photo: **Rieke Ammoneit**'
 ---

-The model river meanders describes the formation of meanders, it is a straight-forward physical geography model.
+The model river meanders describes the formation of meanders, it is a physical geography model and compared to the other options presented hier rather complex.

 <!--more-->